kyuupichan/electrumx/docs/protocol-basics.rst

 inputs are confirmed.

-4. The :dfn:`status` of the script hash is the :func:`sha256` hash of the full string expressed as a hexadecimal string.
+4. The :dfn:`status` of the script hash is the :func:`sha256` hash of the full string expressed as a hexadecimal string, or :const:`null` if the string is empty because there are no transactions.